 |Use a high compression ratio.

-In most cases, you should disable this option to save runtime memory usage.
+By default, this option is disabled.
+In most cases, to save runtime memory usage, leave this option disabled.
 For information on when to enable Read/Write Enabled, see Mesh.isReadable.

 |Enable this to stop Unity from converting polygons that have four vertices to triangles.
 For example, if you are using Tessellation Shaders, you may want to enable this option because tessellating quads may be more efficient than tessellating polygons.